-It is clear, though, that PROMs will help us enormously in charting the care provided surrounding pregnancy and childbirth, comparing it with each other, communicating about it and improving it.
+It is clear, though, that PROMs will help us enormously in charting the care provided surrounding pregnancy and childbirth.
 It is therefore not a question of 'if' but of 'how' and 'when'."

 Mariëlle van Pampus

 Medical lead of birth care and gynaecologist at OLVG